GoogleContainerTools/kpt-functions-sdk/README.md

 - **Generate configuration:** e.g. Provide a blueprint for new services by generating a `Namespace` with organization-mandated defaults for `RBAC`, `ResourceQuota`, etc.
 - **Mutate/migrate configuration:** e.g. Change a field in all `PodSecurityPolicy` configurations to make them more secure.

-KPT functions can be run independently or as part of a CI/CD pipeline.
+KPT functions can be run as one-off functions or as part of a CI/CD pipeline.

-Functions that run independently inject configuration and output new configuration.
-The functions serve as a tool to generate large amounts of varied configuration that can be subsequently reviewed and applied.

-In CI/CD, KPT Functions can validate your configuration before committing, much like one might unit-test a piece of application code.
-This can be extended into a GitOps workflow, where commits to one repo might trigger a mutating KPT Function that writes to another.

-KPT Functions are versatile and composable; they can be mixed and matched to meet the unique needs of your infrastructure.
+With GitOps workflows, KPT functions read and write configuration files from a Git repo.
+Changes to the system authored by humans and mutating KPT functions are reviewed before being committed to the repo.
+KPT functions can be run as pre-commit or post-commit steps to check for compliance before configurations are applied to a cluster.

+In CI/CD, KPT Functions can validate your configuration before committing.
+Many production outages are caused by misconfiguration, with code review serving as the only config validation.
+KPT Functions can programmatically enforce standards and practices, building safety into your infrastructure development flow.

 ## Why KPT Functions